Yuffster/rabidcore/docs/TemplateEngine.md

-TemplateEngine
+PageEngine
 ======================

-The TemplateEngine works with the File class to render HTML files.
+The PageEngine works with the File class to render HTML files.
 This class is optimized to use HTML files that are easy to read for designers and front-end coders with little PHP experience.

 **Note**: While this class is functional, it is not yet complete.